Announcing: Senalumi

 In the broad phase, we are quickly finding objects that are candidates for collision or, to put it another way, we are eliminating objects we know cannot collide.
 It can be expensive to figure out if the objects actually collide so we want to eliminate as many candidates as possible in the broad phase.

 DOOM uses a fixed size grid where each cell represents 128 units of world space.
 Any object in that space could collide with other objects.
-In Senalumi, most satelittes will be grouped close to each other or close to a planet so I wanted something that would ignore big spaces without objects and that led me to quadtrees.
+In Senalumi, most satellites will be grouped close to each other or close to a planet so I wanted something that would ignore big spaces without objects and that led me to quadtrees.

 Quad trees, in theory, work by putting objects into a box.
 When the box gets too full, we take out all the objects, split the box into 4, and put the objects into the new boxes based on their location.
 Then repeat the process of inserting and splitting boxes as needed.
 That’s the theory.
-In practice, I’m using a more complicate implementation I based on a detailed StackOverflow discussion and I’ve combined that with object pooling.
+In practice, I’m using a more complicated implementation I based on a detailed StackOverflow discussion and I’ve combined that with object pooling.

-Now that I had a quad tree working, I needed to decide when to split the boxes.
+With my quad tree working, I needed to decide when to split the boxes.
 To figure that out, I wrote a relatively simple performance test and tweaked the split parameter so I could achieve a high score on that test.

 As a side note, after I optimized the quadtree I went back and tested a grid.
 The grid is actually faster when dealing with smaller numbers of satellites but only about 15% faster.
 However, as the number of satellites grew, the grid actually performed worse.
 Perhaps my implementation was sloppy but it’s a surprising result.
 I may take a look at this down the road.

-Tech: Dependency Upgradas
+Tech: Dependency Upgrades

 This project sat in a mostly-finished state for about 3 years and in the web world, that is plenty of time for dependencies to get out of date.
 It’s basically a meme.
 Fortunately, because I’m a big fan of having less dependencies, this project only really has 3 (the rest are trivial):

-1. Svelte: upgrading Svelte was amazing.
+- Svelte: upgrading Svelte was amazing.
 In fact, I’m planning to spend some more time writing about that.
 I’ll admit I’m not always sold on Svelte 5, I fell in love with Svelte 3 syntax, but the migration from 3 to 5?
 Simply amazing.

-2. PixiJS: upgrading from 6 -> 8 was not so smooth.
+- PixiJS: upgrading from 6 -> 8 was not so smooth.
 In fact, it’s still not finished.
-I’m not sure the viewport plugin I’m using is fully compatible.
-I’m also having a hard time migrating my usage of PIXI.Graphics() but that is kind of my own fault.
-I do plan to complete this upgrade because I think the particle system is a good fit for this use case but it’s been a little painful.
+I’m not sure the viewport plugin I’m using here is fully compatible.
+I’m also having a hard time migrating my usage of

-3. Colyseus: upgrading from 0.14 -> 0.16 has been confusing.
+PIXI.Graphics()but that is kind of my own fault.
+I do plan to complete this upgrade because I think the particle system is a good fit for this use case but it’s been a little painful. - Colyseus: upgrading from 0.14 -> 0.16 has been confusing.
 The documentation isn’t very easy to follow and I think I accidentally depended on some internals of 0.14 to get multiplayer working.
 Oops!
 I’ll return to this upgrade at a later date but it has been more painful than PixiJS so far because PixiJS documentation is so much more polished.

 Wrap